knewplay/course-vex-vrc-in-c/outline.md

 * Why do you think C is still relevant today?
 * What type of software is C usually used for?

-#### Example Code

-* "Hello World" program in VEX

 #### Demo

-* Point out syntax, indentation, basic structure of C program.
+* Show example of basic "Hello World" program and point out syntax, indentation, basic structure of C program.
+Make sure to point out consistent spacing, valid vs invalid variable names, must always have main function, etc.

 ### Subsession 1-3